-If the temperature measured by the dvaporator probe is higher than the temperature set at parameter d.ts and also t parameter d.tE defrosts are inhibited.
+If the temperature measured by the EP probe is higher than the temperature set at parameters d.tS and d.tE, defrosts are inhibited.

-E.g.: Defrost A ends due to reaching of temperature d.tE, defrost B ends at the end of the d.dE time as the temperature d.tE is not reached, defrost C does not take place as the temperature is higher than d.ts.
+E.g.: Defrost A ends due to reaching of temperature d.tE, defrosting B ends at the end of the d.dE time as the temperature d.tE is not reached, defrosting C does not take place as the temperature is higher than d.tS.

-E.g.: Electric defrost with evaporator temperature control: The defrost ends after the d.dE programmed time.
-During defrost the dF output switches ON/OFF in heating mode with 1° differential (Hysteresis) in order to maintain the defrost temperature at d.tE Set Point.
+E.g.: Electric defrost with evaporator temperature control (d.dt = Et): the defrost ends after the d.dE programmed time.
+During defrost the dF output switches ON/OFF to control evaporator temperature in heating mode with d.tE Set Point and 1° differential (Hysteresis).